 - Maybe they want to use a different email address, so make sure you check their email preferences and give them a chance to change the email address they're using.

 #9: Utilize Social Media (but don't get hung up on it & waste a ton of time)

-Social Media is a huge part of life nowadays (fortunately or unfortunately, however you look at it), so sharing your content and getting your freebies on the platforms is a great way to get yourself and your blog out there more.
+Social Media is a huge part of life nowadays (fortunately or unfortunately, however, you look at it), so sharing your content and getting your freebies on the platforms is a great way to generate more blog traffic and get yourself out there more.

 Your email list and blog should always be your #1 place you want your readers to be and go to and then social media platforms can be added extras to share amazing, fun stuff and let people share your journey and life!

 I always say never put all your eggs in one basket, because if a platform is taken away and you've relied on it for all of your business and traffic, you're going to come unstuck and have to start all over again.